chriscross12324/PersonalProjects/README.md

 ## [Simple Rock Paper Scissors](https://play.google.com/store/apps/details?id=com.simplegames.chris.rockpaperscissors)
 ###### Description
-The classic 'Rock Paper Scissors' game has been brought to Android.
+"The classic 'Rock Paper Scissors' game has been brought to Android".
+A simple project that taught me the basics of programming (if/else, for/while loops, functions, random numbers, User Interface Implementation, etc.).
+The urge to create my own app originated from me looking at apps I used daily, and how I wanted to tweak aspects of them to my own liking, creating my own app let me do that; It also sparked a passion for creating, that would soon become my future career.

 ###### Technologies
   1) Android Studio